FREEDOM RANGER MEAT CHICKENS

 Murphy the donkey

 Why a donkey?
-Because compared to a guardian dog, a donkey is pretty quiet and he eats the same diet as the animals he is guarding.
+Because compared to a guardian dog, a donkey is quiet and he eats the same diet as the animals he is guarding.
 Donkeys have a natural aversion to canine, both wild and domesticated.
 Even though I have rarely seen or heard coyotes, the flocks need safeguarding.
-The sheep especially need protection from dogs, who love to chase sheep to the point of exhaustion and death.
-Although Murphy is a mini, his bray is a loud deterrent to predators and his ears pinned, teeth bared charge keeps dogs away from the animals in his care.
+The sheep especially need protection from dogs, who love to chase sheep to the point of exhaustion.
+Although Murphy is a mini, his alarming bray is a loud deterrent to predators and his ears pinned, teeth-bared charge keeps dogs away from the animals in his care.
 Although purchased to guard the sheep, he loves attention from us.